abmarnie/godot-architecture-organization-advice/README.md

 ## Quality of Life Advice

+- **Get Node Reference Sanely**: Use the new [scene unique nodes](https://docs.godotengine.org/en/stable/tutorials/scripting/scene_unique_nodes.html) feature to get nodes in a non-fragile way.
+Using `@export` is fine too, especially on smaller teams.
 - **Eager Assertions**: Proactively assert (e.g., in `_ready`, or upon dependency injection) to ensure that critical node properties are correctly set.
 A proactive approach helps catch bugs early, reducing the need for excessive safety checks elsewhere.
 - **Reduce Git Bloat**: For optimal Git LFS setup and to avoid version control bloat, use the `.gitattributes` and `.gitignore` provided in this repo.
 Simply download them and place them in the root of your Git repo.
 - **Refactor in the Editor**: Always move or rename files within the Godot editor to avoid Godot's cache from being desynchronized with your local files.
 If you need to rename an entire folder and doing so naively breaks things (you're using Git, right?), consider first renaming the leaf files before recursively working your way down to the root folder.